Associate of Applied Business

 Minors do not apply to associate degree studies.

 If you are enrolled in a career-oriented technical degree program, you will spend most of your classroom time learning specific job-related skills.
-However, you may pursue computer information systems as a second major.
+However, you may pursue information technology as a second major.
 Expect the acquisition of a second major to prolong your degree completion.

 If you are enrolled in a two-year transitional degree program, you will spend most of your classroom time acquiring the foundational courses for your four-year baccalaureate.
 Generally, you will select your minor when you transfer to your four-year institution.